fryon123/ikonek/README.md

 It will return the job finders' names with that skill, in this case, programming.
 You can search for other jobs.
 Try *mowing*.

-`https://clean-fishy-honeydew.glitch.me/profile/ FRYON AMBOY` <- include the spaces This will return a specific profile.
+`https://clean-fishy-honeydew.glitch.me/profile/john bartolome` <- include the spaces
+This will return a specific profile.

 > Due to limited resources, we can't make the I-konek's SMS Gateway turned on always.